vivek-vilvaraj/libcxlmi_old/README.md

 CXL Management Interface library (libcxlmi).

-CXL Management Interface utility library, which provides type definitions for CXL specification structures, enumerations and helper functions to construct, send and decode commands (CCI) and payloads over both traditional in-band (Linux) an out-of-band (OoB) link, typically MCTP-based CCIs over I2C or VDM.
+CXL Management Interface utility library provides type definitions for CXL specification structures, enumerations and helper functions to construct, send and decode CCI commands  and payloads over both traditional in-band (Linux) an out-of-band (OoB) link, typically MCTP-based CCIs over I2C or VDM.
 As such, users will mostly be BMC, firmware and/or fabric managers, targeting: Type3 SLD, Type3 MLD